alper/alpernl/content/posts/graham-harman-at-the-universitat-der-kunste/index.md

 http://twitter.com/DrZamalek/status/321888255505211392

 And because of the lecture I found this book [New Materialism: Interviews and Cartographies](http://quod.lib.umich.edu/cgi/p/pod/dod-idx/new-materialism-interviews-cartographies.pdf?c=ohp;idno=11515701.0001.001) and I'm looking forward to reading the interview with Manuel DeLanda that is in there.

+[^1]: I have been in that conundrum myself and experienced that talking in English to a traditional German audience results in a > 75% loss of signal and a total negation of empathy.